nkchenjx/postFRET/postFRET_V2/Readme.txt

 -----------------------------------------------------------------------------------------
 Instructions for installation:

-Extract to any directory you like and change the path in S1_loadData.m.
+Extract to any directory you like and change the pathes in S1_loadData.m if needed.

 CITATION:

 Jixin Chen,* Joseph R Pyle, Kurt Waldo Sy Piecco, Anatoly B Kolomeisky, Christy F Landes, A Two-Step Method for smFRET Data Analysis.
 J. Phys.
 Chem.
-B 2016, 120(29), 7128 - 7132 (link) (pdf) (SI) (Matlab codes Ver 1.0) (Work is selected in the Virtual Issue of JPC B on Biophysics.)
+B 2016, 120(29), 7128 - 7132

 METHOD: